Guihua YU, et al

 solution is then poured into a container containing the sponge

-that has been cleaned, and the sponge is squeezed to absorb the
+that has been cleaned, and the sponge is squeezed to absorb

-mixed solution as much as possible.
-Within a few minutes, the
+the mixed solution as much as possible.
+Within a few minutes,

-solution to obtain a green superhydrophobic super-lipophilic
+octadecyltrichlorosilane (OTS) solution to obtain a green

-sponge with water contact angles reached.
-164°.
+superhydrophobic super-lipophilic sponge with water contact

 Separately prepare gasoline, diesel, motor oil, kerosene and